Rock 'n' Roll History for

 August 22

-Plans were announced to auction the toilet seat from John Lennon's Tittenhurst Park luxury mansion in Berkshire, England.
+Plans were announced to auction the toilet from John Lennon's Tittenhurst Park luxury mansion in Berkshire, England.
 The device was expected to fetch $1,500.

 2011 - ClassicBands.com